holoviz/panel/doc/getting_started/build_app.md

 # Build an app

-At this point you should have [set up your environment and installed Panel](installation.md) and been introduced some of the basic ideas and APIs behind Panel in the [Core Concepts](core_concepts.md) guide.
+At this point you should have [set up your environment and installed Panel](installation.md) so you should be ready to get going.

-However the easiest way to get started with Panel is to play around with it yourself.
 In this section we're going to be building a basic application using a public dataset and add some interactivity.
-The easiest way to follow along is to copy the examples and launch a Jupyter notebook session as described in the [installation guide](installation.md).

 :::{important}
-This guide is written for an interactive environment such as Jupyter notebooks.
-The interactive widgets will not work in a static version of this documentation.
+This guide renders static output by default (denoted by the golden border) but you can execute the code cells below by clicking the play button.
+Only run this if you are willing to download ~40 MB.
 :::

 ## Fetch some data